Cyclic Quantum Annealing: Searching for Deep Low-Energy States in 5000-Qubit Spin Glass: Cyclic Quantum Annealing

 \textit{Step 3 - Turn on the quantum Hamiltonian:}

-This term, which is non-commuting with respect to $H_p$ and $H_\text{ref}$, makes the states to be superpositions of bit strings by providing matrix elements between them.
+This term, which is non-commuting with respect to $H_p$ and $H_\text{ref}$, makes the states to be superpositions of bit-string states by providing matrix elements between them.
 For sufficiently high $B_x$, it drives the system through the many-body localization transition.
-This step is realized by increasing $B_x(s)$ from 0 to $b_x$.
-Due to the bias induced in step 2, the mixing is mostly with the states whose $H_p$ energy is less than that of the reference state.
+This step is achieved by increasing $B_x(s)$ from 0 to $b_x$.
+Due to the bias induced in Step 2, the mixing is mainly with the states whose $H_p$ energy is less than that of the reference state.

 \textit{Step 4 - Complete the cycle and perform measurement:} The final step is to turn off $H_\text{ref}$ and $H_q$, completing a full cycle by returning to the original problem Hamiltonian.
-Measurements taken in the end cause the state to collapse into a classical state.
+Measurements taken in the end cause the state to collapse into a classical bit-string states.
 The turn-off process involves numerous Landau-Zener transitions, thus the final state is not the ground state.
-However, due to the bias, $H_\text{ref}$, the final state has a considerable probability being lower in energy than the initial reference state.
+However, due to the bias $H_\text{ref}$, the final state has a considerable probability of being lower in energy than the initial reference state.
 Each cycle is repeatedly sampled multiple times in the quantum processor to obtain a distribution of states.
-The lowest energy state from this distribution is then selected.
-If it is lower than the initial state of current cycle, it becomes the new reference state for the next cycle; otherwise, the reference state does not change.
+The lowest-energy state of this distribution is then selected.
+If it is lower than the initial state of the current cycle, it becomes the new reference state for the next cycle; otherwise, the reference state does not change.